-3. The idea for Mother’s Day was originally suggested by a female poet who wrote the lyrics to ‘The Battle Hymn of the Republic’.
-Writer Julia Ward proposed in 1870 that a day be set aside to honour mothers to promote the idea of peace, and protest war.
+- End of the war effort to celebrate the day: The idea for Mother’s Day was originally suggested by a female poet who wrote the lyrics to ‘The Battle Hymn of the Republic’.
+Writer Julia Ward proposed in 1870 that a day be set aside to honour mothers to promote the idea of peace and protest the war.
 This suggestion came after the historical Civil War ended, and she organised events in Boston to celebrate mothers.
 However, nothing came of her efforts.

-6. In the 1700s, people in the UK celebrated ‘Mothering Sunday’, which used to fall on the fourth Sunday of Lent.
-On this day, folks who had moved away from home for various reasons, would return to attend their original church.
+- Homecoming: In the 1700s, people in the UK celebrated ‘Mothering Sunday’, which used to fall on the fourth Sunday of Lent.
+On this day, folks who had moved away from home for various reasons would return to attend their original church.
 Even today, some churches in England give daffodils to the children as a gift for their mothers.
 According to tradition, on this Sunday, girls also bake a fruitcake for their moms.

-7. While the concept of a Mother’s Day is comparatively new, mothers have been celebrated and worshipped since time immemorial.
+- Celebrating Goddess Rhea: While the concept of a Mother’s Day is comparatively new, mothers have been celebrated and worshipped since time immemorial.
 According to legends, the Greeks used to honour mothers through spring festivals.
-During this festival they celebrated Goddess Rhea who was considered to be the mother of many gods.
+During this festival, they celebrated Goddess Rhea who was considered to be the mother of many gods.

-8. The US President, Woodrow Wilson officially declared the second Sunday of May as Mother’s Day.
+- To express love for mothers publicly: The then US President, Woodrow Wilson officially declared the second Sunday of May as Mother’s Day.
 This took a lot of persuasion from an activist called Anna M Jarvis.
-After the declaration, President Wilson said that this day would be an opportunity for everyone to “[publicly express] our love and reverence for the mothers of our country.”
+After the declaration, President Wilson said that this day would be an opportunity for everyone to “(publicly express) our love and reverence for the mothers of our country.”

-10. Mexico celebrates Mother’s Day on May 10 every year in a grand way.
+- Grand Celebration in Mexico with a mariachi band: Mexico celebrates Mother’s Day on May 10 every year in a grand way.
 The day is called Dia de las Madres and is one of the most important holidays for the Mexicans.
-Families often book a mariachi band, months is advance, to serenade mothers with a traditional song on the morning of Mother’s Day.
+Families often book a mariachi (a style of music and musical group performance) band, months in advance, to serenade mothers with a traditional song on the morning of Mother’s Day.